superhero/js.core/doc/book/1-core-components/http-server.md

 {
   async dispatch(next)
   {
-    console.log(Date.now())
+    const label = 'benchmark'

+    console.time(label)

     await next()

-    console.log(Date.now())
+    console.timeEnd(label)
   }
 }

 module.exports = Middleware
 ```

 As seen in the above, we use the same dispatcher for the endpoint dispatcher as we use for the middleware dispatcher.
-The difference is the passed along `next` function that the implementation must call to trigger the next instance in the dispatcher chain, that finally will call the endpoint, where the chain will collaps on it self as described below.
+The difference is the passed along `next` function that the implementation must call to trigger the next instance in the `dispatcher chain`, that finally will call the endpoint, where the chain will collaps on it self as described below.

 ```
         Middleware
           ↓    ↑
         Middleware
           ↓    ↑
          Endpoint
 ```

 Worth noting, the post operations will be done in reveresed order to the pre operations due to the collapsed flow.